antiboredom/scrapism/web/content/pages/intro-to-command-line.md

 On a Mac you can access the command line by opening up the `Terminal` application, located in `/Applications/Utilities/Terminal`

 To get started on Windows you will need to set up the Windows Subsystem for Linux, which allows you to run Ubuntu (a Linux distribution) from within your current Windows 10 installation.
 [Follow this guide to do so](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows).
+Alternatively, you can install [Git for Windows](https://gitforwindows.org/) which includes many of the commands I'll be covering below.

 ---